Many children spend time in after-school clubs, sports groups, tuition, holiday activities, and community settings each week.

 That includes knowing:

-• they can tell a trusted adult if someone crosses a boundary
+they can tell a Safe Adult if someone crosses a boundary

 This does not mean frightening children.
 It means helping them build calm confidence.